| Last updated on October 27th, 2023

-- Are students looking to build credit while earning rewards
+- You're a student looking to build credit while earning rewards

-- Will take advantage of offers from third parties partnered with Chase
+- You'll take advantage of offers from third parties partnered with Chase

-- Want flexibility on how to redeem their points, including for travel and cash back
+- You want flexibility on how to redeem their points, including for travel and cash back

-- Plan to keep the card for at least 5 years to max-out their Good Standing rewards
+- You plan to keep the card for at least 5 years to max-out your Good Standing rewards

 Chase Freedom® Student Credit Card Review

 The Chase Freedom® Student credit card offers access to several perks that can be especially valuable if you’re in college and looking for your first rewards credit card.

 Discounts from major businesses, extra rewards for paying your bill on time and contactless pay are just some of the features to take advantage of when you become a cardholder.
 You also have plenty of freedom when it comes to how you redeem, so you can make the most of your rewards.